-Since high school I have constantly taken part in grassroots movements on social issues.
-After having stumbled upon the reading of Peter Singer and Tom Regan classics on animal rights, I started reading voraciously on the subject.
+I was born in Bari, Italy.
+Since high school, I have constantly taken part in grassroots movements on a number of social issues.
+After having stumbled upon Peter Singer’s and Tom Regan’s classics on animal rights, I became a voracious reader on the subject.

-From that very moment, I strongly believe that it is necessary – and also particularly urgent – to put an end to all forms of animal exploitation, as a matter of justice and out of respect for other living, sentient beings.
+From that very moment on, I strongly believe that it is necessary – and also particularly urgent – to put an end to all forms of animal exploitation, as a matter of justice and out of respect for other living, sentient beings.

 If you look an animal in the eye, all the philosophical systems of the world collapse

-In 2016 I co-founded Animal Law Italia (ALI), an Italian not-for-profit organisation which brings together lawyers and other professionals interested in the progress of animal rights and animal protection law in Italy and Europe.
+In 2016 I co-founded Animal Law Italia (ALI).
+This Italian not-for-profit organisation brings together lawyers and other professionals interested in the progress of animal rights and animal protection law in Italy and Europe.

-Through research, advocacy and lobbying we help advancing the animal protection legislation in Italy and Europe, making it more comprehensive and effective.
-We also focus on achieving a better enforcement of existing animal protection legislation.
+Through research, advocacy and lobbying we help advance animal protection legislation in Italy and Europe, making it more comprehensive and effective.
+We also focus on achieving better enforcement of existing laws.

 More about this story